rtenacity/dark-matter-genetic/slides/script.md

 Epsilon is the kinetic mixing parameter.

-In the lagrangian, the first term is the kinetic term for the electromagnetic field, which is a part of the standard model.
+In the first lagrangian, the first term is the kinetic term for the electromagnetic field, which is a part of the standard model.
 The second term is the kinetic term for the dark photon field, which is an extension of the standard model.
 This term tells us that the dark photon behaves in a way similar to the photon.

 The third term is the kinetic mixing term.
 It connects the standard photon field with the dark photon field.
 The parameter $\epsilon$ determines the strength of this mixing.
-If $\epsilon$ is non-zero, even if it's very small, it allows for interaction between the two sectors.
+If $\epsilon$ is non-zero, even if it's very small, it allows for interaction between the two sectors

-The last term is a mass term for the dark photon.
-However, we treat it as massless in this case, as we are considering it as an analog to the photon.
-This term therefore cancels out as the mass is 0.
+The second Lagrangian describes the interaction between the respective fields and their currents.
+Right now, the dark photon can only interact with the dark current.

 Slide 3: